CemGurhan/Blockchain-Distributed-Decentralized-Validator/README.md

 sh test_scripts/run_local_test.sh <number_of_validators (number of validators on mock network for local testing)>
 ```

-For a more in-depth look at how the local test scripts work, see [here](#example-workflow-testing-locally-with-2-validators-non-distributed-de-centralized-test---ndd) for a set up example with 2 validators, or [here](#example-workflow-testing-locally-with-4-validators-non-distributed-de-centralized-test---ndd) for a set up example with 4 validators.
+For more fine tuned control when running local tests, see [here](#example-workflow-testing-locally-with-2-validators-non-distributed-de-centralized-test---ndd) for a set up example with 2 validators, or [here](#example-workflow-testing-locally-with-4-validators-non-distributed-de-centralized-test---ndd) for a set up example with 4 validators.

 ## Example workflow over a network with 2 validators